 Why You Should Also Add A Rebounder (Or A Trampoline) To Your Christmas Wish List

-Remember when we told you that you should jump every day if you want to build bone density, if you had knee, back, hip, and/or ankle problems, you probably wouldn’t be able to perform the exercise properly?
-I’m not saying that you shouldn’t still consult with your healthcare professional (you absolutely should), but this contraption not only builds bone density, it does it better than jumping alone.
-It’s actually a perfect rehab tool for anyone with that can’t take impact on their joints – Jogging, walking, running, jumping, etc. on the mini trampoline, you can effectively exercise for hours without getting tired.
+Remember when we told you that you should jump every day if you want to build bone density?
+If you had knee, back, hip, and/or ankle problems, you probably wouldn’t be able to perform the exercise properly?
+I’m not saying that you shouldn’t still consult with your healthcare professional (you absolutely should), but this contraption builds bone density and does it better than jumping alone.
+It’s actually a perfect rehab tool for anyone that can’t take impact on their joints – Jogging, walking, running, jumping, etc., on the mini trampoline, you can effectively exercise for hours without getting tired.
 Here’s what happens when you jump on a rebounder:

 - You jump off of it.